peptalkswithjaya/peptalkswithjaya.github.io/index.md

 ---
 layout: home
 ---
-## "Always walk through life as if you have something new to learn and you will."
+Always walk through life as if you have something new to learn and you will.